-We reviewed and challenged the assumptions applied by management in estimating the provision for impairment against trade and bills receivables at the year end.
+We reviewed and challenged the assumptions applied by management in estimating the provision for impairment against contract assets and trade and bills receivables at the year end.
 This included:

-- reviewing the Group's credit control and debt recovery procedures and actions taken to monitor and collect the trade and bills receivables; - reviewing historical settlement history of the customers and testing subsequent cash receipts from the customers after the year end; - assessing ageing analysis for trade and bills receivables by customers and updated creditworthiness of the customers; - enquiring management of any disputes with customers, assessing the discrepancies to the debtor confirmations directly obtained from the customers and reviewing correspondences with the customers for dispute; and - checking the accuracy of calculation of the required provision for the impairment of doubtful debts.
+- reviewing the Group's credit control and debt recovery procedures and actions taken to monitor and collect the contract assets and trade and bills receivables; - reviewing historical settlement history of the customers and testing subsequent cash receipts from the customers after the year end; - assessing ageing analysis for contract assets and trade and bills receivables by customers and updated creditworthiness of the customers; - enquiring management of any disputes with customers, assessing the discrepancies to the debtor confirmations directly obtained from the customers and reviewing correspondences with the customers for dispute; - reviewing the management's assessment on expected credit loss on contract assets and trade and bills receivables, in particular challenging the reasonableness of the provision matrix by reference to historical default risk, payment history and creditworthiness of the customers, and other forward looking information; and - checking the accuracy of calculation of the required provision for the expected credit losses on contract assets and trade and bills receivables.

-We also assessed the Group's disclosures in respect of trade and bills receivables in note 17 to the consolidated financial statements.
+We also assessed the Group's disclosures in respect of contract assets and trade and bills receivables in notes 16, 17 and 26(a) to the consolidated financial statements.